-Our audit committee has appointed Ernst & Young LLP ("EY"), independent registered public accountants, to audit our financial statements for our fiscal year ending July 31, 2019.
-During our fiscal year ended July 31, 2018, EY served as our independent registered public accounting firm.
+Our audit committee has appointed Ernst & Young LLP ("EY"), independent registered public accountants, to audit our financial statements for our fiscal year ending July 31, 2020.
+EY has served as our independent registered public accounting firm since 2009.

-At the Annual Meeting, our stockholders are being asked to ratify the appointment of EY as our independent registered public accounting firm for our fiscal year ending July 31, 2019.
-Our audit committee is submitting the selection of EY to our stockholders because we value our stockholders views on our independent registered public accounting firm and as a matter of good corporate governance.
+At the Annual Meeting, our stockholders are being asked to ratify the appointment of EY as our independent registered public accounting firm for our fiscal year ending July 31, 2020.
+Our audit committee is submitting the selection of EY to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
 Representatives of EY will be present at the Annual Meeting, and they will have an opportunity to make statements and will be available to respond to appropriate questions from our stockholders.